Last updated:

 Using Accounts Receivable Turnover in Advisory and Reporting

-It translates complex balance sheet data into a metric that business owners can understand and act on.
+Accounts receivable turnover is your translator.
+It converts complex balance sheet data into a single metric that business owners actually understand and can act on.
+It's the language that turns "your accounts receivable increased" into "your cash is trapped longer."

 Final Thoughts